-Important: A flare rate of 30:1 or flatter is required if the barrier must be flared, transverse across the median, or if CASS[®] S3 must change in direction (See Appendix A).
+Important: A flare rate of 30:1 or flatter is required if the barrier must be flared, transverse across the median, or if CASS® must have a change in direction (See Appendix A).

 Assembly on a Curve

 Horizontal Curve

 Complete the following steps to place the posts or post foundations along a curve.